confluentinc/examples/multiregion/README.md

 ## Troubleshooting

-1. If containers fail to ping each other (e.g., failures seen in running `./scripts/validate_connectivity.sh`), then stop the demo, clean up the Docker environment, and restart the demo:
+1. If containers fail to ping each other (e.g., failures seen in running `./scripts/validate_connectivity.sh`), then stop the demo, clean up the Docker environment, and restart the demo.
+If it still fails, restart Docker and run again.

 ```
 # Stop demo